descoped/script-utils/secrets-sanitizer/README.md

 - Sanitizing configuration files before posting in public forums
 - Cleaning debug output before sharing with colleagues
 - Making content safe to share with AI assistants
-- Ensuring no secrets are accidentally committed to version control
+- Ensuring no secrets are accidentally committed to version
--